gitrows/gitrows/README.md

 ## delete(path[, *object* filter])
 > requires `token`

-To delete an entry from data you must provide its `id`, which may either be
+To delete an entry from data you must provide it's `id`, which may either be

 * the entry's `id property`, if the data consists of an `Array` of `Objects`, e.g. `[{id:'0001', foo:'bar'}]`
 * the `property name`, if the data consists of a single `Object`